orchestrated-io/artillery-plugin-sns/README.md

 4. `artillery run hello.json`

-This will cause every latency to be published to the given SNS topic
+This will cause every latency to be published to the given SNS topic.

+When `truthy`, the `compressMessage` option causes the message to be base64 encoded zlib deflated.
+This reduces the likelihood of hitting then 256K SNS message size limit.

 This plugin assumes that the `aws-sdk` has been pre-configured, before it is loaded, with credentials and any other setting that may be required to successfully `Publish` to the SNS topic.
 This activity